golang/website/_content/ref/mod.md

 protocol](#goproxy-protocol).
 See [Serving modules directly from a proxy](#serving-from-proxy) for details.

-`repo-url` is the repository's URL.
-If the URL does not include a scheme (either because the module path has a VCS qualifier or because the `<meta>` tag lacks a scheme), the `go` command will try each protocol supported by the version control system.
-For example, with Git, the `go` command will try `https://` then `git+ssh://`.
+`repo-url` is the repository's URL, containing a scheme and not containing a .vcs qualifier.
 Insecure protocols (like `http://` and `git://`) may only be used if the module path is matched by the `GOINSECURE` environment variable.

 `subdirectory`, if present, is the slash-separated subdirectory of the repository